Giovanni's Room: Part two

 David moves into Giovanni's small room.
 They broach the subject of Hella, about whom Giovanni is not worried, but who reveals the Italian's misogynistic prejudices about women and the need for men to dominate them.
-David then briefly describes Giovanni's room, which is always in the dark because there are no curtains and they need their own privacy.
-He goes on to read a letter from his father, asking him to go back to America, but he does not want to do that.
-The young man walks into a sailor; David believes the sailor is a gay man, though it is unclear whether this is true or the sailor is just staring back at David.
+David then briefly describes Giovanni's room, which is always in the dark because, even though there are no curtains, Giovanni has painted over the windows with a white cleaning polish in order to create privacy.
+David goes on to read a letter from his father, asking him to go back to America, but he does not want to do that.
+The young man walks into a sailor; David believes the sailor is a gay man (who can tell that David desires him), though it is unclear whether this is true or if the sailor is just staring back at David.

 A subsequent letter from Hella announces that she is returning in a few days, and David realizes he has to part with Giovanni soon.
 Setting off to prove to himself that he is not gay, David searches for a woman with whom he can have sex.
-He meets a slight acquaintance, Sue, in a bar and they go back to her place and have sex; he does not want to see her again and has only just had her to feel better about himself.
-When he returns to the room, David finds a hysterical Giovanni, who has been fired from Guillaume's bar.
+He meets a slight acquaintance, Sue, in a bar and they go back to her place and have sex; he does not want to see her again and has only slept with her to feel better about himself.
+When he returns to the room, David finds a hysterical Giovanni, who has been fired from Guillaume's bar and falsely accused of stealing from the till.